tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 Tell students that to implement POS tagging and named entity recognition (more on these later), we will be using spaCy.

 * SpaCy is different from NLTK in that it is mainly statistical-based instead of rule-based, meaning that spaCy's core functions depend on language models learned from tagged text instead of programmed rules.
-This makes spaCy more flexible and in many cases more accurate than some of the NLTK tools.
+This makes spaCy more flexible and in many cases, more accurate than some of the NLTK tools.

 * We will be using spaCy for part-of-speech tagging, named entity recognition, and dependency parsing.
 These tasks are more suitable for model-based solutions because they are complex and depend highly on context.

 * SpaCy also provides tools for tasks like tokenization and lemmatization, which we've already learned with NLTK, and creating word vectors, which is beyond the scope of this unit but is a foundation for deep learning for NLP.

-* In comparison to NLTK, spaCy's language models trade off accuracy for speed, so if the corpus is large then students may prefer a simpler, rule-based solution.
+* In comparison to NLTK, spaCy's language models trade off accuracy for speed, so if the corpus is large, then students may prefer a simpler, rule-based solution.

 Ask students to check out spaCy's documentation at https://spacy.io/usage